Easy Rhubarb Juice

-Rhubarb is one of those plants that makes us think of our Grandma's!
+Rhubarb is one of those plants that makes me think of my Grandma!
 The many ways they would cook with it and make pies or muffins!
 Mixing rhubarb with strawberries is such a favourite for a lot of people!
-Did you also know that rhubarb is a Chinese herb?
-It has major benefits for digestion and has a history of helping treat liver and gallbladder problems.
-It has even recently been linked to helping fight cancer!
+Growing up my Mother always used up her Rhubarb by making this easy but delicious rhubarb juice!
+Try the recipe and let me know your thoughts!

 This easy and amazing rhubarb juice, made from boiled rhubarb, is a summer favorite.
 It’s tangy and refreshing and naturally sweet, even though this recipe contains no sugar!
 If you do find it is to tangy for you, simply add a bit of sugar to taste!